vivaria/edisonrul.ing/README.md

 ## VAMPIRE'S CURSE

 *   You pay 500 Life Points when "Vampire's Curse" is sent to the Graveyard.
 Paying 500 Life Points is a cost.
-*   The effect that increases "Vampire's Curse's" ATK starts a Chain when it is Special Summoned by its effect.
+*   The effect that increases "Vampire's Curse"'s ATK starts a Chain when it is Special Summoned by its effect.
 *   "Vampire's Curse" is not Special Summoned with its effect if it is removed from play.